People and titles

 Specific job titles should be capitalised, but generic job titles do not require capitalisation.

 - Sarah Porter Waterbury was appointed Vice-President (Advancement) in 2015.

 - In his research, Professor Kim Christensen, Professor of Theoretical Physics at Imperial, explores why we are more likely to develop an abnormal heartbeat with age.

 - As Head of the Dyson School of Design Engineering, Professor Peter Childs has overall responsibility for the discipline of Engineering Design at Imperial.

 - Students who register with the Careers Service can meet careers advisors to discuss their applications.

-- The College’s research media officers can help you communicate your research more effectively.
+- Imperial's research media officers can help you communicate your research more effectively.